cloudfoundry/docs-bosh/content/softlayer-cpi-migration.md

-For the users using legacy Softlayer CPI who want to move to Softlayer CPI NG, please refer to this doc to do the migration.
+For the users using legacy SoftLayer CPI who want to move to SoftLayer CPI NG, please refer to this doc to do the migration.

-**Note: Softlayer CPI NG needs to work with Xenial stemcell.
+**Note: SoftLayer CPI NG needs to work with Xenial stemcell.
 Please update to Xenial stemcell together with CPI NG.**

 ## Migrate bosh director